seven-of-eleven/Lenovo-ThinkPad-L13-Yoga-Hackintosh/README.md

 <details>
 <summary><strong>Own prev-lang-kbd</strong></summary>
 <br>

 In the config.plist file you set the default language as outlined in the guide.
-You can either add it as a string or as a data ( HEX data [(ProperTree)](https://github.com/corpnewt/ProperTree) )
+You can either add it as a string or as a hex data using [ProperTree](https://github.com/corpnewt/ProperTree)

 The setting is found in the config.plist under: